 4. When you’re in a bike lane, never pass a car on the right side of it.
 Drivers don’t look for you before they turn right, and may cut you off or turn right into you.
 When stopped at a light or stop sign, and there is a car next to you, don’t start into the intersection before you know if the car is turning right.

 5. Always pick the safest streets, even if it’s not the shortest route.
 On a street with no parked cars and no bike lane, ride to the side but leave at least a couple feet of room between you and the curb.
 If you don’t feel safe on a street like that, just take your bike down the sidewalk to a better street.
 If the lane isn’t wide enough for a car to pass you, but there are other lanes, you can ride right down the middle of the right lane.
 Oregon law lets bikers use one whole lane when they need to—but most drivers don’t know that, so do this as seldom and briefly as possible.
 On Main St. in Ashland, for example, to stay away from the parked cars’ opening doors, you have to ride in the middle of the lane.
 Or avoid Main Street, or walk your bike.

 6. Make eye contact.
 When a driver is waiting to turn in front of you, look at their face and see if they are looking at you.
 If they are looking the other way, don’t cross in front of them.
 When they see you, signal clearly with your hand where you are going (don’t just nod, which could mean “Go ahead!”).

-7. Use lights on your bike.
+7. Use lights on your bike for bike safety.
 Reflectors are not enough, though you should wear them and reflective clothing too.
 The more lights the better!
 Check them before you leave, and always carry extra batteries.

 8. Always wear your helmet.
 A lot of parents insist their children wear helmets but will not wear them themselves.
 This gives children the wrong message.
 Helmet wearing needs to be a non-negotiable family rule.
 For everyone.